Experience France's Spectacular Island Fortress

 The white cliffs of Corsica change to the red rock of Sardinia to the south.
 Combine both islands on a charter - two countries, two cultures and some great new places to discover.
 A charter out of Corsica also puts you in reach of the Tuscan Islands to the east.

-The Corsican people are as proud of their fine cuisine as they are of their history, and embrace the present with equal gusto.
-You will be enchanted by authentic local restaurants, the food and wine in themselves giving a good enough reason for visiting tthis unique island that is French, but quite distinct from France.
+The Corsican people are as proud of their produce and cuisine as they are of their history.
+You will be enchanted by authentic local restaurants; the food and wine in themselves a good enough reason for visiting this unique island that is French, but quite distinct from France.

-There is an excellent supply of boats available at bases on both ends of the Island.
+In addition to the bases mentioned there are several other Corsican ports from which to begin and end a sailing holiday; one that stays in France, or one that includes diverse aspects of Italy, depending on direction sailed.
 Talk to us about your itinerary, your timeframe and visit objectives, and we will advise on the best base to use and the boat that's ideal for your needs.

-Winds: From June to September, the prevailing wind is the Mistral, whcih blows from the west/northwest.
-The Sirocco (southeast) blows in the winter, and the Libeccio (southwest) is common the summer and autumn.
+Corsica attracts a range of winds depending on the season.
+From June to September the prevailing wind is the Mistral, which blows from the west/northwest.
+The Sirocco (southeast) arrives in the winter, and the Libeccio (southwest) is common during summer and autumn.

-Tides: In the western Mediterranean the tide range is very small, rising/falling by just 30 cm to 60 cm (one to two feet)
+In the western Mediterranean the tide range is very small, rising/falling by just 30 cm to 60 cm (one to two feet).